 One downside of the encasement is that it tends to fit a little more loosely on a standard sized mattress.
 While this doesn’t affect the seal at all, it is annoying to have extra fabric hanging loosely.
 You could tuck the extra under the bed to help tighten things up.

 The certifications for all stages of bed bug life are a nice touch, plus the allergen-proof fabric.
-Overall, the material seems more durable without adding too much noise or feeling like plastic.
+Also, the material seems more durable without adding too much noise or feeling like plastic.
 Possibly the best bed bug mattress encasement in this lineup so far, the SafeRest doesn’t fail to impress.

 Eco Living Friendly Evolon Allergy Mattress Encasement